manuelmejia00/SummitPublicSchools_Internship/README.md

 # SummitPublicSchools_Internship
-Here are a few of projects I worked on while interning at Summit.
+Here are a few of the projects I worked on while interning at Summit.

 Agenda Replicator: This script uses Google Drive API to generate copies of a base document, and place them in specified folders.
                    Links to those copies are automatically uploaded to a Google Sheet.